Alan-JLLi/Regression_Analysis/README.md

 # Regression_Analysis
-This is a group project based on Regression Analysis course in my second semester of my sophomore year.
+This is a group project based on Regression Analysis course in the second semester of my sophomore year.
 There is a report that further explains some detailed descriptions, statement, analysis of our model and work.

 # Code